Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 Safety Plans may be required for some projects, depending on project requirements.
 Safety Plan templates are available on the course Health & Safety page.
 Two questions all teams must answer are:

-**Do project requirements involve anything that can cause serious harm or death?**
-Examples: building/modifying devices using voltages > 60 V, chemicals, large moving machinery, flying devices, bodies of water.

-If so, you will have to write a separate Safety Plan as part of project requirements, and the Safety Plan must be referenced in this section.
-For health and safety risks involving serious harm or death, you must first contact the School Safety Officer and Course Coordinator first to discuss the Safety Plan and project requirements.

 **Do project requirements involve anything that can cause harm or injury?**
 Examples: building/modifying things with voltages <= 60V, small moving machinery, wearable devices.